outbrain/fwumious_wabbit/SPEED.md

 # Ideas for future speed improvements
-- We know that using stack instead of heap for temporary buffer in learn() gives us ~10% speedup on FFMs.
+- We know that using stack instead of heap for temporary buffer in learn() Gives us up to 10% speedup on FFMs.
 However the specialization code is ugly and therefore it is not on the main branch.
 - Many more structures on stack.
 However it is hard to make it work without crashing in extreme cases.
 - On-demand specialization.
 This would requrie a compile-per-run, but could really bring additional improvements
 - Full unrolling of the double for loop for FFM would be possible.
-By unrolling it into a single loop with constant offsets.
+- Compile for architecture of your chips, use vectorization. export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake" No measurable effect on laptop.
+Need to do further testing on server.
+- Use vectorization
-- You can compile with RUSTFLAGS: export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake -C llvm-args=--force-vector-width=4"
+export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake -C llvm-args=--force-vector-width=4"
-Generally vectorization helps less than one would hope for
+No measurable effect on laptop.
+Need to do further testing on server.
+- Profile Guided Optimizations
+We tried using PGO.
+The difference was unmeasurable - at most 0.5% speed up, which is basically at the noise level.
+Given the complications of doing PGO builds it is simply not worth it.